What Liquidated Damages Clauses Are — Definition, Purpose, and Commercial Logic

 "In the event of Contractor's failure to achieve Substantial Completion by the Scheduled Completion Date, Contractor shall pay to Owner the sum of $2,500 per calendar day for each day of delay beyond the Scheduled Completion Date as liquidated damages and not as a penalty, the parties acknowledging that Owner's actual damages from delay would be difficult to calculate with precision and that such daily rate represents a reasonable pre-estimate of the harm Owner will suffer."

 A liquidated damages clause is a contractual provision in which the parties agree in advance on the amount of compensation owed if a specific type of breach occurs.
 Rather than requiring the non-breaching party to prove actual damages after the fact — often an expensive, contested, and uncertain exercise — the clause pre-establishes a fixed sum or formula that becomes payable upon breach.
-The phrase "liquidated" simply means "calculated" or "settled": the damages figure is settled by agreement before any breach occurs.
+The word "liquidated" simply means "calculated" or "settled": the damages figure is settled by agreement before any breach occurs.

 What to Do